EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 !!! warning
     If you do not use `StartInvData`, you have to provide the function [`EMI.start_cap`](@ref) for your type.
 Otherwise, `EnergyModelsInvestments` is not able to deduce the starting capcity.

-`AbstractInvData` types have constructors that allow ommitting the last field, `life_mode`.
+`AbstractInvData` types have constructors that allow omitting the last field, `life_mode`.

 !!! warning
     All fields that are provided as `TimeProfile` are accessed in strategic periods.